 Hearing Officer: The individual responsible for conducting the Hearing under Section XII(D), reaching a decision on responsibility, and assigning sanctions, if appropriate.
-The Hearing Officer may be a University of employee or nonemployee such as an external contractor or consultant.
+The Hearing Officer may be a university employee or non-employee such as an external contractor or consultant.
 The Hearing Officer shall not be the Institution's Title IX Coordinator, Deputy, or the Investigator who investigated the matter that is the subject of the Hearing.

 Informal Resolution Facilitator: The individual responsible for facilitating Informal Resolution, as discussed in Section XI(D).
-The Informal Resolution Facilitator may be a University employee or non-employee such as an external contractor or consultant.
+The Informal Resolution Facilitator may be a university employee or non-employee such as an external contractor or consultant.